AguaClara/Fluoride_Gravity-DEPRECATED/Fall 2018/Fluoride_Grav_Fall2018_Report.md

 However, the previous tests were preformed with the first version of the drip chamber which posed some challenges.

-The first version of this system consisted of the drip chamber connected to a 90 degree elbow that attached to the PACl constant head tank.
-While running experiments with this setup, it was observed that air bubbles became trapped in the elbow, adding an undetermined amount of head loss to the system.
+The first version of this system consisted of an IV drip chamber connected to a 90 degree elbow that then attached to the PACl constant head tank.
+While running experiments with this setup, it was observed that air bubbles became trapped in the elbow, creating an undetermined amount of head loss in the system.
 This caused the flow rates to vary drastically between tests.
 This prompted the team to alter the drip chamber design to improve reproducibility.

 <img src="https://github.com/AguaClara/Fluoride_Gravity/blob/master/Fall%202018/iv_system.jpg?raw=True" height=500>